TanStack/table/docs/src/pages/docs/api/useFilters.md

 - `filteredRows: Array<row>`
   - The resulting array of rows received from this column's filter **after** filtering took place.
   - This array of rows can be useful if building faceted filter options.

+### Row Properties

+The following properties are available on every `Row` Object returned from the table instance

+- `subRows: Array<Row>`
+  - An array of **filtered** subRows.
+- `preFilteredSubRows: Array<Row>`
+  - An array of subRows **used right before filtering**.
+- `filteredFlatRows: Array<Row>`
+  - An array of all subRows, including sub-subRows, which have been matched by the filter and have been flattened into the order in which they were detected (depth first)
+  - This can be helpful in calculating total subRow counts and if some descendant row has been matched while the current row is not
+- `filteredRowsById: Object<rowId: Row>`
+  - An object of all subRows, including sub-subRows which, have been matched by the filter.

 ### Example